Letters from Lodi

 • I was most surprised by the diversity of grape varieties grown in Lodi and by how many growers are carrying on generational legacies.

 • The white wines blew me away.
 The ability to successfully grow Southern Rhône and German varietals in small parcels and make killer wine from them.
 Riding a night harvester was magical and drove the dichotomy between the bulk wines of the past and the artisanal wines of the future.
-Being able to drink a wine in the same vineyard where it was grown, while speaking to the viticulturalists and winemakers (many who were more than 5 generations deep) that crafted it was such a special experience and helped me internalize a sense of place and humanity.
-The most memorable moment for me was harvesting a field blend at Jessie’s Grove vineyard.
+Being able to drink wine in the same vineyard where it was grown while speaking to the viticulturists and winemakers (many of who were more than 5 generations deep) that crafted it was such a special experience and helped me internalize a sense of place and humanity.
+The most memorable moment for me was harvesting a field blend at Jessie’s Grove Vineyard.
 From Greg La Follette (co-owner/winemaker of Alquimista Cellars) playing bagpipes to bless the vineyard, Greg Burns’ touching family history (at Jessie's Grove Winery estate), and getting to chat with Steve Mathiasson (owner/winemaker, Matthiasson Wines) is something I’ll never forget.

 • The freshness and energy of the wines were a huge surprise.
 Lively Cinsaut rosé from Bechthold Vineyard, several fabulous expressions of Albariño, and a single-vineyard Zinfandel from Süss Vineyard that was so aromatically lifted, intensely perfumed, and beautifully structured.
 I had no idea that Zinfandel could be made in such a way.
 The most memorable part of the trip for me was the morning of harvest at Royal Tee Vineyard at Jessie's Grove.
 We stood awestruck as the sun came up over the vines while Greg la Follette blessed the vines with a song on his bagpipes.